bezhan2009/Orbix/README.md

 Read in [Русский](README.ru.md)

-**ORPXI** is an alternative command line interface written in the Go programming language.
+**Orbix** is an alternative command line interface written in the Go programming language.
 It provides the same basic commands as the standard CMD, but also includes additional commands specific to this tool.

 ### Features